 |

-by Audiotel in the UK.
 Audiotel have been developing and

-manufacturing bug-finders since the early 1970s
+manufacturing TSCM equipment since the late 1970s

 and they are still in business today.